We're an affiliate

-Habitually brushing and washing your furbaby will help in taking care of excess fur.
+Habitually brushing with a good brush and washing your furbaby will help in taking care of excess fur.
 The more frequently this is done, the less loose hair they’ll have to shed, which can be annoying to find all over your furniture.
 This will cut down the time you spend going around your house with a lint roller or a vacuum.

 Why Do Dogs Hate Getting Baths?

 Other than visiting your vet, nothing can make some dogs more scared than bath time.
 If your dog becomes squirmish during every bath, getting him clean can be stressful not only for them but also for their pet parent.
 So, why does bathing scare our furbabies so much?

 There are first times for everything, and not all first times are a great experience for dogs, including bathing.

 If your furbaby is not exposed earlier in life to take some time in the tub, getting a bath can be different and weird, so you’ll want to make it as enjoyable as possible.